-As the school year more or less starts to reach its halfway point, students should begin looking at summer programs to apply to.
-Most summer program applications for various fields are released at the start of the calendar year and it would be ideal for any student who’s interested to be start being aware of them.
+As the school year more or less starts to reach its halfway point, students should begin looking at summer programs.
+Most summer program applications for various fields open at the start of the calendar year; therefore, it’s ideal for any student who’s interested to start being aware of them, now.

-One of the most common forms of summer programs available to high school students are research based projects sponsored by various colleges.
+One of the most common forms of summer programs available to high school students?
+They are research based projects sponsored by various colleges.
 From programs such as COSMOS to the San Diego Supercomputer Center, there are plenty of summer program applications coming up.
 These research positions are the perfect hands-on experience that will help a career path; especially for students who are looking to go into the field of STEM.

-As aforementioned, applications for such programs are released and often require an extensive process.
-For example, the COSMOS program, which if focused around the mathematics and hard sciences, has its applications only open during the month of January.
-In addition, for both the Cosmos and the Supercomputer Center, the application process often requires one or two long essays as part of its supplement.
-That paired with a student’s regular course load requires a lot of time management and discipline, especially with the holiday season.
+As aforementioned, applications for such programs often require an extensive process.
+For example, the COSMOS program, centered on mathematics and hard sciences, has its applications only open during January.
+In addition, for both the Cosmos and the Supercomputer Center, you must write one or two long essays as part of its supplement.
+That, paired with a student’s regular course load requires a lot of time management and discipline; not to mention the holiday season.
 Read more about COSMOS and other summer programs here!

 For non-seniors, summer program applications will be a process they’ll find very similar to actual college applications when they do enter their last year of high school.
 These summer programs not only provide a great enrichment experience for students, but it’ll give them an idea of what they potentially want to study in college.
 Although it doesn’t sound too enticing to spend one’s summer doing research or working, it’s a valuable asset to have before college and is a great way to utilize any student’s summer.